 Jason makes modern Windsor chairs and furniture, with a strong emphasis on finely balanced, sculptural form and strong bold silhouette, grounded in the traditional aesthetic of historic chairmaking.

 I have always enjoyed making and building things..and was encouraged to explore my artistic side as a young person.
 This led, eventually, to attending Art college at Kingston and then Brighton.

 However, I only discovered my true expression after having left college…in particular during my prolonged travels to India.
 It was there that I was inspired to paint on a grand scale, and where I had my first formative experiences with a sub-culture, namely, the acid party scene.

-Together with a small group of friends, I formed a successful artists co-op called ZAG, which provided decor at clubs and parties throughout Europe in the early 90s.
-In ’97 I started tattooing in Brighton, immersing myself in a folk-art that has its ancient roots in worldwide culture.
-And I was lucky; in 2003 I was invited to open a studio with tattoo legend, Alex Binnie.
-We had a great 13 years at Into You Brighton, also known as 1770 Tattoo, becoming the best custom tattoo shop in the South, and having a lot of fun on the way.
+During this time, with a small group of like-minded friends, I formed a successful artists co-op called ‘ZAG’, which provided eye-popping decor at clubs and parties throughout Europe and India in the early 90’s.
+Simultaneously, I also developed a curiosity for the art of the Tattoo.
+And in ’97 started tattooing myself and friends back in Brighton, immersing myself in folk-art that has its ancient roots in worldwide culture.
+And I was lucky.
+After solid formative years working for Lesta, I was invited to open a studio with tattoo legend, Alex Binnie.
+We had a fantastic 13 years at ‘Into You Brighton’, later known as ‘1770 Tattoo’ , becoming one of the strongest studios in the South, with a reputation for high quality custom tattooing.

 To enquire about purchasing or commissioning a chair, to discuss your ideas, or to find out about upcoming shows, galleries and outlets, please contact me.